Iwami Ginzan Silver Mine (UNESCO) An ancient silver mine set in deep nature

 If you are traveling from the Kansai Region , it may be more convenient to take the bullet train to Hiroshima , but you need to bear in mind this region experiences heavy snowfall during the winter months.

-For accommodation, there is only one small ryokan (Japanese style inn) in the town of Omori .
+For accommodation, there are only a few small ryokan (Japanese style inn) in the town of Omori .
 It would be wise to stay overnight in the town of Yunotsu or the urban quarters of Oda.
 Please note that the ryokan available in Yunotsu and Oda are limited in number.
 Another alternative is to tour around while staying overnight in the area near Izumo Airport.